 When To Consider Tandem Breastfeeding?

-Tandem breastfeeding becomes necessary in any of the following cases.
+Tandem breastfeeding becomes an option and may be necessary in any of the following cases.

 - You become pregnant quickly just after your older baby is born.